-- Consider creating a regular, annual timeline with a specific window during which requests and petitions can be submitted OR develop a systemic, town-wide approach to assessing traffic conditions (with associated data collection) and coordinate with neighbors at those locations where there are potential concerns identified. - 2.
-Consider revising the process of the plan to collect data after a request is submitted (and prior to the petition phase). - 3.
+- 1. Create a regular, annual timeline with a specific window during which requests and petitions can be submitted OR develop a systemic, town-wide approach to assessing traffic conditions (with associated data collection) and coordinate with neighbors at those locations where there are potential concerns identified. - 2.
+Revise the process to collect data after a request is submitted (and prior to the petition phase). - 3.
 Create a process by which residents can request reducing the posted speed limits on residential streets.
 If desired by residents, this could be a direct follow-up to a completed traffic calming project.
-If the follow-up data collection shows the operating speed (85th percentile) is at least 5 MPH below the posted speed, then a reduction in the posted speed limit can be considered. - 4.
-Create a process by which BIPOC or other underserved neighborhoods can bypass the labor-intensive petition process.
-The expectation of this would be that if data collected by Town Staff indicates a location meets
+If the follow-up data collection shows the operating speed (85th percentile) is at least 5 MPH below the posted speed, then a reduction in the posted speed limit can be considered.